 The name TIMELIST?
 The name originated from individuals serving ‘Time and having a desire to offer programs to the inmate population.
 Correctional staff only allows inmates to participate in self-help programs if their names are on a ‘List.
 The founding members understood this and began visiting each housing unit with a sign-up list.
 Out of that the theme became: ” It’s Never Too Late to Change “ This is how you now have an organization called: Time-List.

-Based in Los Angeles we also have a satellite presence base in Alameda County which focuses primarily on it’s in custody population.
+Based in Los Angeles we also have a satellite presence base in the SF Bay Area which focuses primarily on it’s in custody population.
 We have a curriculum designed to support High School age at-risk youth that may or may not be under the supervision of the probation department.
 We encourage parents, School District Administrators, Juvenile Probation and Detention Centers to reach out to us for our services which we are able to provide on-site and off-site.

 All of our close friends